y-hrubskyi/e-pharmacy/README.md

-# e-Pharmacy App
+# E-Pharmacy App

 ## Description

-The e-Pharmacy App is designed to facilitate the management of key pharmacy operations, including customer management, supplier management, product management, and order processing.
+The E-Pharmacy App is designed to facilitate the management of key pharmacy operations, including customer management, supplier management, product management, and order processing.